Soaps - British

 Coronation Street - 2002

-A brand new title sequence was introduced to Coronation Street near the start of 2002, featuring more shots of the surrounding area courtesy of computer wizardry, in order to coincide with the move of the programme to Widescreen.
+A brand new title sequence was introduced to Coronation Street near the start of 2002, in order to coincide with the move of the programme to Widescreen.
+Real video of the street was mixed with surrounding area edited by computer to convincingly replace what would have just shown areas of the then Granada offices in Manchester with other streets.

 Doctors - 2001

-Doctors is the BBC's daytime soap.
+Doctors is the BBC's homegrown daytime soap.
 It was launched in 2000, in a lunchtime slot, and originally only ran in blocks.
-Because of declining popularity, the BBC were considering axing it at the end of 2001.
-Then the tragic events of September 11th struck.
-The lunchtime slot was required for extended news bulletins, so Doctors was moved to a late afternoon slot.
-To their surprise, the viewing figures in the new slot shot up, so the Beeb abandoned the plans to drop it, and promoted it to a full year-round soap!
+Because of declining popularity, the BBC were initially considering axing it at the end of 2001 when the tragic events of September 11th struck.
+The lunchtime slot was required for extended news bulletins, so Doctors was moved to a late afternoon slot instead.
+Against expectations, viewing figures in the new slot increased significantly, so much so the BBC abandoned the plans to drop it, and promoted it to a full year-round soap which has run ever since!
 These titles date from 2001.
-Clip/info courtesy of James Hadfield!

 Doctors - 2002